 - Make today the day you make a change

 It might sound cheesy, but much like the unique value propositions throughout the sales copy, using emotive language elicits a similar response in your customers.
-A lot of your online course sales page so far has really revolved around the tangible evidence and value your course can bring; the part that appeals to someone’s rational decision making.
+A lot of your online course sales page so far has really revolved around tangible evidence of the value your course can bring; the part that appeals to someone’s rational decision making.
 But using emotive language seals the deal with someone’s heart.
 And once you have someone’s whole head and heart convinced, you’re sure to secure a sale.

 The whole point of an online course sales page is to answer those burning questions.
 While we’ve really focused on course content, value and credibility, sometimes there are other answers that can’t be drafted into the initial content.
 Here’s where an FAQs section is useful.
 You can do this on-page using an accordion to keep the section neat and easy to navigate.